mesosphere/marathon/docs/docs/networking.md

 In this example, as with the previous one, it is necessary to use a service discovery solution such as HAProxy to proxy requests from service ports to host ports.

-If you want the applications service ports to be equal to its host ports, you can set `requirePorts` to `true` (`requirePorts` is `false` by default).
+If you want the application's service ports to be equal to its host ports, you can set `requirePorts` to `true` (`requirePorts` is `false` by default).
-This will tell Marathon to only schedule this application on agents which have these ports available:
+This will tell Marathon to only schedule this application on agents that have these ports available:

 ```json
     "portDefinitions": [